 Setting a default theme

-You can set a theme as the default on an account.
+You can mark one theme as the default for the account.
 Worth thinking through before you do:

-• Stick to brand and structural tokens for anything that should adapt cleanly when you swap themes.
+Stick to brand and default colors for anything that should adapt cleanly when you swap themes.
 Extras are great for one-off decoration, but won't always carry over.

-• Project themes are great for experimentation.
-Use them as a sandbox, then promote to the account when you've landed on something the team should reuse.
+Project themes are scoped to one project.
+Use them as a sandbox, then share to the account when you've landed on something the team should reuse.

 Need help?

 Themes is in beta, so if you hit something unexpected — or you have feedback on what's working and what isn't — let us know.
-Your input directly shapes where the feature goes next.
+We read every report and use it to prioritize fixes.